Australian Snack Culture: What We Eat vs What We Think We Eat

 How Argentinian Empanadas Compare

 Looking for a balanced savoury snack?
 Baked empanadas offer an interesting middle ground between traditional bakery items and lighter options.
+Argentum bakes 5 active flavours in Bondi Beach.
+Retail orders ship frozen by default and store 6 months at -18C.
+Catering orders come baked or fried in beef tallow.

 Argentum Empanada Nutrition (per 85g serving)